Grahp/Website/pages/Note Taking.md

 ---
-title: How to Take Notes
+title: Note Taking
+permalink: note-taking
+redirect_from:
-permalink: how-to-take-notes
+  - how-to-take-notes
 ---

 These are [[Home|my]] opinions after failing to take notes for the past 4 years.